What are the contents of the Holy Qur’an?

 Quran is the holy book.
 It is Allah’s words.
 Every Muslim should memorize Quran and recite it daily.
 All Muslim families seek to make their kids memorize Quran and get used to recite it and listen to it every day, so they need ways to make them love Quran and recite it daily.
 As Allah Says: ‘and Recite Qur’an with tarteel’.

-Allah revealed The Holy Qur’an to be our friend every day, it is an interesting book because it is full of many stories, useful so have much advice and many laws restrictions in it.
+Allah revealed The Holy Qur’an to be our friend every day, it is an interesting book because it is full of many stories, useful so has much advice and many laws restrictions in it.
 Qur’an tells us how to do everything and how to deal with everything, so this is the meaning of the holy Qur’an generally.

 The first verse in Qur’an that Allah says is: Read (commencing) with the Name of Allah, Who has created (everything).
 He created man from a hanging mass (clinging) like a leech (in the mother’s womb).
 Read and your Lord is Most Generous, Who taught man (reading and writing) by the pen, Who (besides that) taught man (all that) which he did not know.